ahmedkaludi/easy-table-of-contents/README.txt

 * Bug: A sticky toggle appears on the Author pages and it contains the headings of the latest post published by them. #640
 * Bug: Heading are not working if the plugin Molongui Authorship is activated ad if the heading contains "..." in it #642

-= 2.0.59 29/11/2023 =
-* New: An option to show TOC on Tag #489
-* New: Toc support for custom taxonomy description #512
-* New: Apply default anchor prefix in the Japanese language #528
-* New: An option to restrict the toc if any part of url match with saved limit path #560
-* New: An option to use the TOC without anchor links in the URL. #587
-* New: An option which Preserve Line Breaks in TOC. #591
-* New: Collapsable sub heading #622
-* New: Enable support attributes inside shortcode #624
-* New: Filter to hide and show metabox #645
-* Bug: The WP Bakery image gallery is getting braked on first reload #627
-* Bug: Warning in debug log #636
-* Bug: When we set the counter as a disc while using the viewMore option, then TOC CSS is not working fine. #638
-* Bug: Fix CSS Style Placement for Easy-Table-of-Contents WordPress Plugin #639
-* Bug: Fatal error while activating pro version #644
-* Bug: Conflict issue with the Smooth Scroll Offset option #646
-* Bug: Critical Error with READ TIME Option when Set to "0"(Zero) #648

 Full changelog available at [changelog.txt](https://plugins.svn.wordpress.org/easy-table-of-contents/trunk/changelog.txt)